Roster: Company I, 47th Regiment, Pennsylvania Volunteers

 From mid-June through July, the 47th Pennsylvanians were then ordered to Hilton Head, South Carolina where they made camp before being housed in the Department of the South’s Beaufort District.
 Picket duties north of the 3rd Brigade’s camp were commonly rotated among the regiments present, putting soldiers at increased risk from sniper fire.
 According to historian Samuel P. Bates, the men of the 47th “received the highest commendation from Generals Hunter and Brannan” for their “attention to duty, discipline and soldierly bearing” during this phase of service.

 In mid to late July, while the 47th Pennsylvania was stationed in Beaufort, I Company’s Private William Burger was assigned to detached duty there as a teamster.
 On 30 July 1862, Private George T. Gross was discharged on a Surgeon’s Certificate Disability.
-Three days later, on 2 August 1862, Private William Ellis died from congestive fever at Beaufort, South Carolina.
+Sadly, sometime around midnight into the early hours of 1-2 August 1862, Private William Ellis died from congestive fever at Beaufort, South Carolina, which may have been related to a cholera outbreak which had occurred earlier in the area.
 According to Schmidt, Ellis was the first member of the regiment to die in South Carolina: